 Even though the train was totally pimping, and had working wi-fi throughout the whole voyage, the lights never went off, and people were talking throughout the night.
 Add in loud announcements about upcoming stops every half hour and you get one certifiably sleepless train.
 Unless you’re really keen on nightly travel, or want to save on accommodation for a day, go by day instead.

 The train arrives at Batumi central station, which is next to the new bus station, and about 3 km out of town.
 You can take a bus or marshrutka into town.
-There were no marshrutky or buses to be seen when we arrived at 6 in the morning, so sleepless and desperate for bed, we took a taxi.
+There were no marshrutky or buses to be seen when we arrived at 6 in the morning, so sleepless and desperate for a bed, we took a taxi.
 A taxi should cost between 5 and 10 GEL.

 From this same station, you can continue your journey onward.
 From Batumi, we headed northeast to Kutaisi by marshrutka for 10 GEL a person.
 There are 4 marshrutky to Kutaisi every day, leaving every three hours or so.